schlomo/automirror/README.md

     configured to mirror the primary display with **scaling**  so that the primary display fills the entire screen.
 The scaling does not care about aspect ratios!

+  * **Presentations**:
+    Use the *-i* interactive mode to select the external output and have the laptop screen scale to that.
+This is especially useful for HiDPI devices.

 ## CONFIGURATION

 automirror can be configured via environment variables:

   * `AUTOMIRROR_PRIMARY_DISPLAY`:
     Defaults to `LVDS1`.
 If this display is present then always configure all other displays to mirror that one.
+The purpose of this variable is to setup automirror to always optimize for your internal laptop display.

   * `AUTOMIRROR_NOTIFY_COMMAND`:
     Defaults to use notify-send(1).
 Can be set to a command that will be called with a single argument containing a multi-line string.
 Set to `true` to disable notifications.